Sanielia/Sanielia/README.md

 ## 😃 About me:
 <!-- I started around May 2021 -->
 I am young, polish programmer.
 I have aprox 2.5 years of programming experience!\
 I am mainly working in Nuxt and Rust (also have a bit Django expierience).
-I love linux (I use Arch BTW) ❤️\
+I love linux (I use Arch and Gentoo BTW) ❤️\
-Besides that I am also Head Coordinator, or just main organizer of Hack4Krak CTF - Capture the Flag, which had 2 editions so far, one for students from XXXI Secondary School in Cracow and second for Primary Schools in Cracow, and will have 3rd edition for all Secondary Schools in Cracow!\
+Besides that I am also Head Coordinator, or just main organizer of Hack4Krak CTF - Capture the Flag, which had 2 editions so far, one for students from XXXI Secondary School in Cracow and second for Primary Schools in Cracow, and will have 3rd edition for all Secondary Schools in Poland!\
+I am contributor to GURU Gentoo repository.\
 I am also Heroes III tournament organizer, template maker, shoutcaster and stream host, although I am not that active in this community anymore.\
 Heroes III tournament that I have organized: https://github.com/Kubaryt/Kubaryt/blob/kubaryt/tournaments.md.

 ### Heroes III organization that I am part of:
 - H3gg - staff member and [H3gg organization on Github](https://github.com/H3-gg) owner,
 - Liga Heroes - Central Committee member.
+- Stowarzyszenie Rozwoju i Promocji Heroes III - association member

 ## 🔭 I’m currently working on:
 [Hack4KrakSite](https://github.com/Hack4Krak/Hack4KrakSite) - Project for Hack4Krak CTF, I am ~~mainly backend~~ ~~unfortunalety~~ fullstack dev there.\